-Isabel, like any symptom checker, will not be able to tell you exactly what your diagnosis is.
-What it can do is either suggest some possible conditions based on the symptoms you have entered or help you decide where to get care.
+Isabel, like any symptom checker, can only suggest some possible conditions based on the symptoms you have entered or help you decide where to get care.

 If you have already seen your doctor about your symptoms, he or she may have told you what the medical terminology is for them.
 But if not, simply try your best to describe the symptoms that are affecting you.